Baptism booking is essential

 There is a limit to the number of baptisms at each ceremony so it is also recommended that you book early in order to get a date that suits you and your family members.

-Before Covid The Sacrament of Baptism took place in our Parish as follows:
+The Sacrament of Baptism takes place in our Parish as follows:

 The Ritual of Baptism in the Catholic Church